| Title: | Conduct Sensitivity Analysis with Continuous Exposures and Binary or Continuous Outcomes |

 that contains the maximum ratio of any two probabilities of permutations for each matched set. |

-A list containing the deviate, p-value, observed value of the test statistic, and conservative standard deviation estimate.
+A list containing the deviate, one-sided p-value, observed value of the test statistic in each matched set, and conservative standard deviation estimate.

 Computes deviation from uniform distribution in total variation distance for a given amount of unmeasured confounding and a greater than alternative with a binary outcome.